Faces of Caregiving – Italy

-With her pension and disability allowance Vito’s mother can afford a professional carer with whom she has developed a good relationship.
-When the carer cannot be there, Vito helps care for his mother.
+With her pension and disability allowance Vito’s mother can afford a professional caregiver with whom she has developed a good relationship.
+When the caregiver cannot be there, Vito helps care for his mother.

 “When your parents have given you everything, with so much love, this love must be returned.”